 Strengths Weaknesses For primary production, little working capital is necessary because the contreact farming provides inputs on credit basis Well trained producers, clear focus on broiler production, good performance in breeding (low mortality rate in new establishments) Support in farm management provided by the contractor company (veterinary support, medicines, technical assistance) Ability to fast adaptation of the supply to fluctuating demands.
 As a result of agreements with the processors which provide animal feeds, farmers are protected from price fluctuations related to feed and have an acceptable income Adequate planning of the workload due to the planned supply of raw material allow better use of available resources (human and economic) Primary and secondary meat processors under contract farming are working in state of art premises with adequate capacity, hygiene conditions and performance.
-No marketing chain is well organised thus reducing costs and increasing income Product is marketed well, frequently "branded" for a good visibility on the market (Note: All strengths mentioned above refer to small number of integrated producers only) Majority of the farms are small scale High energy consumption and energy costs Biosecurity problems High death ratio in conventional battery cages Manure management infrastructures are not completely developed thus increasing animal health risks Waste management systems and animal by-product systems are not always available thus increasing hygienic and environmental risks Low profit margins due to dominance of the market by high capacity processing plants.
-Small cools primery and eccordem poulter most processing are unreling in promised.
+No marketing problems for the final product in primary production Marketing chain is well organised thus reducing costs and increasing income Product is marketed well, frequently "branded" for a good visibility on the market (Note: All strengths mentioned above refer to small number of integrated producers only) Majority of the farms are small scale High energy consumption and energy costs Biosecurity problems High death ratio in conventional battery cages Manure management infrastructures are not completely developed thus increasing animal health risks Waste management systems and animal by-product systems are not always available thus increasing hygienic and environmental risks Low profit margins due to dominance of the market by high capacity processing plants.
+Small-scale primary and secondary poultry meat processors are working in premises using equipment in need of upgrading Producer groups not functional The consumption of poultry is not steady throughout the year thus adequate storage facilities are required.
 Opportunities Threats High Food Conversion Ratio and consequently the most cost efficient protein source Increasing costs for the production of other types of meat such as red meat makes poultry meat and eggs the more affordable compared to red meat.
-Increasing demand for poultry and for organic chicken Supply of manure for production of fertiliser will increase the farm income in those farms with no cultivated land New lifestyle of Turkish population requires development of new poultry products such as ready to cook or ready to eat products Growing market demand from eastern markets for by-products such as chicken legs Geographical location is excellent for export to both Middle East and Europe For integrated producers, adequate amounts of raw materials are available at acceptable prices for processing due to industry scale farming Newcastle and Avian influenza present a constant threat Increase in production costs due to compliance to EU regulation on animal by-products (no use of animal origin protein in feed) Poultry sector is highly dependent on foreign inputs such as breeding stocks, feed and vaccines, exposing the sector to unstable markets and currency fluctuations Lack of investment in the primary production may cause default of primary and secondary processing Risk of closing down of some investments which are now located in the urban areas due to expansion of cities
+Increasing demand for poultry and for organic chicken Supply of manure for production of fertiliser will increase the farm income in those farms with no cultivated land New lifestyle of Turkish population requires development of new poultry products such as ready to cook or ready to eat products Growing market demand from eastern markets for by-products such as chicken legs Geographical location is excellent for export to both Middle East and Europe For integrated producers, adequate amounts of raw materials are available at acceptable prices for processing due to industry scale farming Newcastle and Avian influenza present a constant threat Increase in production costs due to compliance to EU regulation on animal byproducts (no use of animal origin protein in feed) Poultry sector is highly dependent on foreign inputs such as breeding stocks, feed and vaccines, exposing the sector to unstable markets and currency fluctuations Lack of investment in the primary production may cause default of primary and secondary processing Risk of closing down of some investments which are now located in the urban areas due to expansion of cities